 Take a guided tour of the Louvre Museum

 Leaving the Île de la Cité behind, a short 15-minute walk along the Boulevard Georges Pompidou will bring you face to face with the Louvre.

 A visit to the Louvre Museum is a must on any tour of Paris.
 The city's most emblematic museum, and one of the most famous in the world, is known for housing works such as The Venus de Milo and The Mona Lisa.
 The best way to make a quick visit to the Louvre is to hire a guided tour, which will include among its services a direct pass without queues and will take you to the most famous works of the Louvre and of greater cultural interest.

 - Hours: From 9 am to 6 pm.

 - Admission fee: The entrance fee is around 15€ for adults.

 - Duration of the visit: To see the main works you must set aside at least two hours of itinerary.

-Stroll through the Tuileries Garden and the Place de la Concorde
+Tour the Tuileries Garden and the Place de la Concorde

 On your way out of the Louvre you will be confronted by two historic Parisian landmarks: Le Jardin des Tuileries and Le Place de la Concorde.
 The former, the largest public garden in Paris, was declared a UNESCO World Heritage Site in 1991.
-Built on marshy land during the 17th century, the initial objective was to create a green recreational area for the royal family and the nobility.
+Built on marshy land during the 17th century, the initial objective was to create a green leisure area for the royal family and the nobility.

 - Hours: From 7.30 am to 7.30 pm.